perokvist/deployments/README.md

 > [Environment variables in the compose file doesn't seem to be supported](https://stackoverflow.com/questions/64760074/azure-web-app-service-for-linux-containers-not-picking-up-environment-variables), and will need to be manually replaced to fit the scenario.

+#### Storage
+In the compose file, Azure File Storage is used.
+It might be possible to use the host storage when running web apps.

 ### Azure Container Instances

 The docker-compose file in the "dapr" folder could be use in a github action, but not as straight forward as for web apps.

+#### Options
+- Deploy with compose in github action
+- Configure compose file in deployment center and use web hook to deploy.

+### Azure Functions
+The support for running functions in a custom container, is basicly running functions in app service, but based on an functions runtime image.
+The compose support is the same as in app service, but now with access to the [dapr integration](https://cloudblogs.microsoft.com/opensource/2020/07/01/announcing-azure-functions-extension-for-dapr/).

+The [dapr functions extension](https://github.com/dapr/azure-functions-extension) adds access to dapr triggers and bindings.

 #### Options
 - Deploy with compose in github action